SimpleCoder10/Alzheimer-s-Disease-Classification-using-Stacking-Ensembling/README.md

 ### Introduction
 The project is dedicated to accurately classifying individuals into distinct categories, namely Demented, Non-Demented, and Converted.
 In this project, the focus is on Alzheimer's Disease classification, wherein a distinctive Stacking Ensemble framework is adopted to address the intricacies of the problem.

-The stacked model demonstrated noteworthy performance with an overall accuracy of 91.82%.
+The stacked model demonstrated noteworthy performance with an overall accuracy of 96.47%.
 Notably, the final learning model employed in this stack was the LDA classifier.
-Moreover, the precision achieved in the classification process reached an impressive 94.02%.
+Moreover, the precision and recall achieved in the classification process reached an impressive 96.49%.

+NOTE:- The project code is not public yet, the reason is a Research Paper is under development and once the paper is presented in public, the code will be provided on request.
+You, can reach me out on my E-mail.

 ### How to run the project?
 - Download the project, go to the project directory , install streamlit and you are good to go.